 Alex from Idalia Photography encourages couples to take the opportunity to dress up—it's not often you get the chance to have professional photos taken after all.
 "For the ladies, long flowy dresses are huge right now as they add romance to any photo and for the gentlemen, a well-fitted suit is the perfect complement," she says.

 Choosing clothing that fits the location is also an important factor when decided on your engagement shoot attire. ‘'What you choose to wear is likely going to dictate how good your photos will look.
 Make sure your outfit looks good with the photoshoot location you've chosen and complement each other: the colours match to present a comfortable look without blending into the background, and the formality scale of your clothing fits the overall style and atmosphere of the environment'' says Praise.

 Complement each other's style but avoid matching

-Jeremy Chou agrees: "Compliment each other's color palette and avoid any loud colors or patterns as they tend to be really distracting."
+Jeremy Chou agrees: "Compliment each other's colour palette and avoid any loud colours or patterns as they tend to be really distracting."
 He also advises against wearing any logos or statements on clothing.
 "You really don't want the photos to become dated in a short few years."

-Melissa from Iron + Honey Photography also recommends sticking with neutral colors and complementing your partner's outfit in terms of formality.
+Melissa from Iron + Honey Photography also recommends sticking with neutral colours and complementing your partner's outfit in terms of formality.
 "Dress like you're going to the same event".

 Dress to suit the season and your setting